umv17/OnlineStore/README.md

 ### The project includes 3 services:

 - backend - the backend image of the project
+- frontend - the frontend image of the project
 - postgres - the PostgreSQL database image
 - nginx - the nginx web server image